 Employees of political subdivisions are conclusively considered to have accepted workers’ compensation coverage, and they can’t reject their coverage.
 If they are in the course and scope of employment and furthering the business of their employer, no signed release can negate the statute.
 And remember, being in course and scope is not as simple as being on or off the official clock.

 Fund experts are just an email or phone call away all year long.
 For guidance on managing claims this summer, contact an adjuster or Workers’ Compensation Program Consultant Laura Romaine.

 Members with School Liability coverage can file a claim online to notify our team about any claims or lawsuits.

-For more information about State reporting requirements and filing an incident report in the Fund’s new online system, watch our on-demand workers’ compensation webinars.
+To learn more about complying with your reporting requirements and filing an incident report with the Fund, watch our on-demand workers’ compensation webinars.

 About the author